Jock O'Connell is widely regarded as one of California's foremost

 A former staff advisor to the California Commission for Economic Development and member of the California Economic Strategy

-He is the author of numerous articles on economic, political and trade issues that have appeared in The New York Times,
+He has authored numerous commentaries on economic, political and trade issues for The New York Times, Los Angeles Times,

-Los Angeles Times, San Francisco Chronicle, San Jose Mercury-News, Sacramento Bee, the California Journal, and
+San Francisco Chronicle, Sacramento Bee, Pacific Standard, the California Journal, and Salon.
+He has also

 Mr. O'Connell has spoken before a diverse array of business organizations and other groups during his career.
 Among the